omgchyah/nasa-ecohackers-app/README.md

 ❗ Common Issues

     Port Conflicts:

     If ports 8080 (backend) or 4200 (frontend) are in use, change the ports:
         Spring Boot: Edit application.properties and change server.port=8081.
         Angular: Run ng serve --port 4201.

     CORS Issues:

     Ensure CORS is configured in your Spring Boot backend by adding appropriate headers or using @CrossOrigin annotations.

 🤝 Contributing

-Feel free to fork this repository, create a feature branch, and submit pull requests.
-For major changes, please open an issue to discuss the changes you would like to make.
+Feel free to fork this repository, create a feature branch, and submit a pull request.
+For major changes, please open an issue to discuss the changes you'd like to make.
 📜 License

 This project is licensed under the MIT License.